 Among the tourist attractions is a second museum called the Museonder, which has collections based on the biology and geology of the area.
 It bills itself as the world’s first underground museum.
 Adults and children can descend farther and farther underground to explore subterranean structures like tree root systems, fossilized bones, and finally, the center of the planet.

-Visitors who love nature have an opportunity to experience it first-hand by hiking or taking advantage of 1,800 free white bicycles.
+Visitors who love nature have an opportunity to experience it first-hand by hiking or taking advantage of parks bicycles that you can rent.
 Much of the park is inaccessible by motor vehicle.
 Wildlife commonly seen throughout the park include red deer, wild boars, mouflons (Corsican sheep), Moor frogs, and grass snakes.
 The enchantingly variable landscape includes gorgeous forests, sand drifts, meres, ponds, and heath lands.
 While some visitors love experiencing nature on their own, others enjoy signing up for a safari, a four-hour walk with a forester.

 When considering things to do in Holland, visitors will want to plan to see as much as possible of the Hoge Veluwe National Park, often called “The Green Treasure of the Netherlands.”Location: